thorepet/mwg-review/README.md

 ## Idea
 This document compiles the definitions, propositions, and lemmas from everyone's favourite Micro textbook.

-You can not `Cmd+F` in the scanned PDF, but here you can.
+You cannot `Cmd+F` in the scanned PDF, but here you can.

 ## Structure
 The content is copied verbatim (including italics).